Anu Malik: Personal life

 Anu Malik was born to Indian Hindi film music director and score composer Sardar Malik.
 His brother Daboo Malik is also a music composer.
 Through Daboo, Anu is the uncle of musicians Amaal Mallik and Armaan Malik.
 His other brother Abu Malik is a music composer and singer as well, whose son Aadar Malik is an actor and stand-up comedian.

 His maternal uncle was the Urdu poet and film lyricist Hasrat Jaipuri.

 Malik is married to Anjali Vasudev Bhat and has two daughters Anmol Malik and Ada Malik.
+His wife is a Saraswat Brahmin Hindu and he is an Arya Samaji and devotee of the Hindu deities Saraswati and Krishna.

 Controversies

 Plagiarism

 Malik has faced criticism for using music written by other composers, for instance in the film The Gentleman where the music of several songs credited to Malik was composed by A. R. Rahman, and "Mera Piya Ghar Aaya" in Yaarana which was allegedly identical to a song by the same name written by Pakistani Qawwali musician Nusrat Fateh Ali Khan (1948–1997).
 Khan was reportedly tolerant towards Bollywood music directors plagiarising his songs, but disapproved strongly of Malik's using the music of a song which originally had a religious theme as a secular love song.
 According to Khan, Malik had repeatedly said to him that he loved his music and was actually showing admiration by using his tunes, and in an interview for IANS Malik dismissed all plagiarism allegations, saying that "no one in this world is original" and claiming that all similarities are due to there being "just seven notes in music".